-The Haptics Group is part of the GRASP Lab at the University of Pennsylvania.
+The Penn Haptics Group is part of the GRASP Lab at the University of Pennsylvania.
 It is directed by Katherine J. Kuchenbecker, an Associate Professor in the Mechanical Engineering and Applied Mechanics Department, with membership in the Bioengineering Graduate Group and a secondary appointment in Computer and Information Science.

 Haptics is the science of understanding and improving human interaction with the physical world through the sense of touch.
 Haptic interfaces are computer-controlled electro-mechanical systems that enable a user to feel and manipulate a real, remote, or virtual environment.
 They often take the form of a lightweight, backdrivable robotic arm, measuring the motion of the human hand and providing appropriate force feedback throughout the interaction; other haptic interfaces focus on tactile interactions directly through the skin.